 The trashcan icon does the same as it does in the preset docker: delete, or rather, blacklist a preset so it won’t show up in the list.

 When you tweak your brushes, you want to be able to check what each setting does.
 That’s why, to the right of the settings drop-down, there is a scratch pad.

 It is by default collapsed, so you will have to press the arrow at the top right of the brush settings to show it.

-The scratch pad has five buttons underneath it.
+The scratch pad has four buttons underneath it.
 These are in order for: